omilli/hellajs-css/README.md

 # HellaJS CSS

-A type-safe, runtime CSS library with optimized theming and zero runtime overhead.
+A type-safe CSS library with optimized theming and zero runtime overhead.

 ## Features